 Is it possible to meet a real partner dating online?

 Online dating services are now the second most popular way to meet a partner.
 A recent study in the U.S. showed 20% of men and 13% of women had found a romantic partner online.
 However, the flip-side is that nearly half — 40% of men and 41% of women — had been unsuccessful in their search.
-Browsing profiles is not as time-consuming as mixing with people in a social context and be assured they are who they said they would.
+Browsing profiles is not as time-consuming as mixing with people in a social context and ensuring they are who they said they would.

 1. Most people lie on their profiles when dating online

-While dishonesty was slightly less prevalent among the British sample, 44% did admit to lying in their profile.
+While dishonesty was slightly less prevalent among the British sample, 44% did admit lying in their profile.
 In both the US and UK samples, dishonesty declined with age.
-Searching standards go along with ageing, (supposedly) more reasonable, though the mental age we feel no longer matches physical appearance.
-Often, this leads to fake photos-profiles, victimizing the most the author in the short term when having sooner or later to face the reality they refused to accept.
+Searching standards go along with aging, (supposedly) more reasonable, though the mental age we feel no longer matches physical appearance.
+Often, this leads to fake photos-profiles, victimizing the most author in the short term when having sooner or later to face the reality they refused to accept.

 2. Not everyone is legitimately online looking for a relationship

 One of the significant problems with online dating for women is that, although there are genuine relationship-seeking men on the sites, plenty of guys are merely looking for sex.
 While most people would agree that, on average, men are more eager for sex than women, it seems that many men assume that if a woman has an online dating presence, she’s interested in sleeping with relative strangers.
 Online dating does represent the convenience of meeting others that you possibly never would have otherwise.
 Women online are aware that they will receive rude/disgusting messages from horny guys, sexual propositions/requests, dick-pics, and many creepy vibes.
 But on the other hand, as 90% of the women posted on those international dating sites are not aware of your existence or personally replying to your messages, let's say that those impersonating paid translators end to get what they deserve.

 3. Send money only postpone an announced death relationship